madfam-io/plinto/compliance/assessments/risk-assessment-framework.md

 ## 1. Purpose and Scope

 ### 1.1 Purpose
-This Risk Assessment Framework establishes a systematic approach for identifying, analyzing, evaluating, and treating information security risks within Plinto's authentication platform and supporting infrastructure.
+This Risk Assessment Framework establishes a systematic approach for identifying, analyzing, evaluating, and treating information security risks within Janua's authentication platform and supporting infrastructure.

 ### 1.2 Scope
 This framework applies to:
-- All Plinto information systems and infrastructure
+- All Janua information systems and infrastructure
 - Customer data and authentication services
 - Third-party services and vendor relationships
 - Business operations and processes